terrence2/OpenActuator/README.md

 1) Describe where you soldered everything in config.json.
 1) Flash MicroPython to the device and upload OpenActuator and config.json to the filesystem.
 1) Hang it on a wall or something.

+## Configuration Guide

+OpenActuator is configured with 3 files: diagnostic_led.pin, auth.json, config.json.

+### diagnostic_led.pin

+Most esp8266 and esp32 boards have an extra LED soldered to one of the pins on the board.
+OpenActuator can flash this LED during early boot to display high-level information about the boot process or problems during boot.
+In particular, we want to be able to flash the LED if there are errors in config.json.
+Unfortunately, as every board has this LED on a different pin and some are active high and some active low, we still need to configure it somehow.

+`diagnostic_led.pin` is a flat file in the `config/` directory.
+Its content is a single number in textual format (ascii representation) that designates the pin attached to the LED.
+If the pin is active low, negate the number.

+Check the `examples` directory for a `diagnostic_led-$MODEL.pin` file that matches your board model.
+If there is not one already, please make one by consulting your board documentation and send a pull request.

 ## Detailed Start Guide